1991 Stanley Cup Final: Paths to the Finals

 Minnesota defeated the first-place overall Chicago Blackhawks 4–2, the second-place overall St. Louis Blues 4–2, and the defending Cup champion Edmonton Oilers 4–1 to advance to the Finals.
 The North Stars became the first American team and first Norris Division team to win the Campbell Conference since the league re-aligned the divisions and adopted a divisional-based playoff format in 1981.

 Pittsburgh defeated the New Jersey Devils 4–3, the Washington Capitals 4–1 and the Boston Bruins 4–2.

 Game summaries

-Pittsburgh centre Mario Lemieux, despite missing a game due to a back injury, recorded 12 points in 5 games to lead all scorers and won the Conn Smythe Trophy.
+Pittsburgh centre Mario Lemieux, despite missing a game due to a back injury, recorded 12 points in 5 games to lead all scorers in the series.
+He was awarded the Conn Smythe Trophy for his postseason efforts.

 Lemieux scored one of the most famous goals in NHL history during the second period of game two.
 Receiving the puck in the Penguins' end of the ice, Lemieux skated solo into the North Stars' zone facing two defensemen (Shawn Chambers and Neil Wilkinson) as well as goaltender Jon Casey.
 Lemieux skirted the puck through the legs of Chambers, skated around him, baited goaltender Casey to commit left (Lemieux's right), then switched the puck to his backhand side and slid the puck into the net (before crashing into the net himself).
 A brief video of the goal has since been featured on Stanley Cup promotional advertisements by the NHL.

+Game one

+Neal Broten scored two goals in a back and forth game one for the North Stars, as did his teammate Bobby Smith, including the game-winning goal early in the third period to gave Minnesota a 5–4 victory and a 1–0 lead in the series.